Azure-Samples/serverless-chat-langchainjs/docs/tutorial/04-preparing-understanding-language-models.md

 - _13b models generally require at least 16GB of RAM_
 - _70b models generally require at least 64GB of RAM_

-> **Note:** If you meet problems with higher quantization levels, try using the q4 model.
-Alternatively, close any other memory-intensive programs.
+> **Note:** If you encounter issues with higher quantization levels, consider using the q4 model or close any other memory-intensive programs.

-> **Note:** Ollama is available for different operating systems, including Linux, MacOS, and Windows.
-For more information on installing Ollama, check the official project documentation [here](https://ollama.com/download).
+> **Note:** Ollama supports various operating systems such as Linux, MacOS, and Windows.
+For installation details, visit the official project documentation **[here](https://ollama.com/download)**.

+> **Note:** Ollama cannot be used in Codespaces.
+It must be installed on a local machine for use.

 To begin, download the necessary models for this project by running the following commands in your terminal: